 If you have hemorrhoids, keep the area clean and be gentle while washing and having a bath.
 You must avoid using soap of any kind as they can irritate the area.
 It is commonly advised to use Cetaphil solution to soothe the area.
 Also, keep the area dry to avoid any further rashes.

-Applying a cold compress or cold pack for 10-15 minutes a day to the area many times during the day helps relieves pain and discomfort.
+Applying a cold compress or cold pack for 10-15 minutes to the area many times during the day helps relieves pain and discomfort.
 Be gentle while applying the compress to avoid skin irritation.

 These are common ways to help alleviate your external hemorrhoids pain and discomfort.
 After soaking and drying the area, you can apply a small amount for relief.
 You can choose to use gels that contain phenylephrine in it as it helps shrink the haemorrhoid.
 However, avoid using steroid-based creams as they can aggravate the condition.